 When she pushed open the door to her home, Cecelia muttered a greeting to her father before scurrying upstairs to set up her room.
 Her bunk bed was already set up, as were her bookshelf and dresser, so she just had to put her bedsheets on her bed and her books on her shelf.
 Stuffing her chips under her bed for safekeeping, she then set about making her bed and setting up her room.

 Once Cecelia had finished her work setting up her room, she stepped back to admire her work.
 The walls of her room had been painted a soft blue color by whoever had lived there before, but luckily for her, the color perfectly complemented the rest of the objects in her room.
 Her bedsheets – which were white with black spots – and sunflower print comforter stuck out perfectly against the blue, and the mid-tone cocoa brown wood on all the furniture in her room added a nice touch as well.
 Her assorted pillows and stuffed animals lined the lower bunk, and in front of the window overlooking the backyard with its porch and little trail up a hill towards who-knew-where in the woods was a desk with her computer and school supplies.
 Her bookshelf was lined with all her books, with the two black-and-white beanbag chairs she liked to sit on tucked close next to it.
-The top bunk held even more pillows and stuffed animals, and her dresser, which was next to the drawer entering her room, held all her clothes.
+The top bunk held even more pillows and stuffed animals, and her dresser, which was next to the door entering her room, held all her clothes.
 There was only one thing left to do, and that was to make a sign for her door.

 Taking out her markers, pencils, and a piece of paper, Cecelia set to work drawing up a sign for her room.
 It had been a tradition for her and Leroy ever since they were little to make signs every couple of years or so for their rooms.
 Now that they had moved, it was clearly time for new signs to be made.
 This time, Cecelia’s was inspired by those ‘no trespassing’ signs she was around 80% certain everyone had seen at least once in their life.
 Carefully, she wrote the words ‘CECELIA’S ROOM: PROCEED WITH CAUTION’ in black marker, then took out her tape and taped it to the front of her door.
 She noticed that Leroy hadn’t made his yet, but she hoped he would later.
 For now, she would just go back to her room and hang out for a bit.